 Role of a Hospice Physician

-- Support the patient’s care team to maximize patient comfort
+- Supervising and guiding the patient’s hospice care team

 Who Needs a Hospice Physician?